-- Heat your skillet to medium high and add the olive oil.
+- Heat your skillet (I recommend cast iron one) to medium high and add the olive oil.
 When it's shimmering hot and not a moment before, add your chops.

 - Sear on one side, without moving them at all, until they are nice and golden brown on the first side, about 3-5 minutes.
 Flip and sear the other side until browned.